-As virus cases surge, elected officials resist restrictions
+Oregon and New Mexico order lockdowns, other states resist

-PROVIDENCE, R.I.
-(AP) — With the coronavirus coming back with a vengeance across the country and the U.S. facing a long, dark winter, many governors and other elected officials are showing little appetite for imposing the kind of lockdowns and large-scale business closings seen last spring.
+Both states had lockdowns earlier in the year, but the coronavirus is coming back with a vengeance across the country, and the U.S. is facing a long, dark winter.
+The scourge is blamed for 10.6 million confirmed infections and almost a quarter-million deaths in the U.S., with the closely watched University of Washington model projecting nearly 439,000 dead by March 1.

+Deaths have climbed to about 1,000 a day on average.
+New cases per day are soaring, reaching another all-time high on Thursday of more than 153,000.
+Hospitals are getting swamped.

+Still, there is little will among many governors and other elected officials for going back to the kind of lockdowns and large-scale business closings seen last spring.
+Some governors also continue to resist issuing statewide mask rules.

 Among the reasons given: public fatigue, fear of doing more damage to already-crippled businesses, lack of support from Washington, and the way efforts to tame the virus have become fiercely politicized.